 Pay attention to fall protection measures, and many of your OSHA safety violations are taken care of!

-There were nearly 3,500 incidents of scaffolding violations in 2018.
-Many of these are directly related to OSHA aerial lift safety audits and investigations.
-To protect yourself from being hit or struck by falling overhead objects, and also from OSHA safety violations, be sure to check the overhead clearance.
-Also, check for overhead objects including the ceiling before operating.
-If you can avoid moving the aerial lift between a potentially hazardous overhead, do so.
+Many scaffolding accidents are directly related to OSHA aerial lift safety audits and investigations.
+For workers to protect themselves and others from being hit or struck by falling overhead objects, and also from safety violations, they should check the overhead clearance.
+Also, these workers should look for overhead objects before they operate an aerial lift.
+If workers can avoid moving an aerial lift near an overhead hazard, they should do so.
 At all times, workers should wear a hard hat to prevent being fined.
 Always adhere to your company’s personal protective equipment (PPE) policy.
 Check out OSHA’s Scaffolding Safety Resource for more information about:

 – OSHA Standards